merlo24/Multivariate-Nonparametric-Statistical-Process-Control/srewma_implementation.md

-Implementation of SREWMA Control Chart
+A Real Data Application of SREWMA Control Chart
 ================
 Jorge Merlo
 6/5/2021

-# Synopsis
+# Problem Statement

 In any industry, quality of a process is determined by their capacity to generate products/services that met the requirements established by the